mo-arindam/linear_regression/README.md

 ## Technologies Used
+- Python       - version 3.10.9
+- scikit-learn - version 1.2.1
+- statsmodels  - version 0.13.5
+- Pandas       - version 1.5.3
-- library - version 1.0
+- Numpy        - version 1.23.5
-- library - version 2.0
+- Seaborn      - version 0.12.2
+- Matplotlib   -version 3.7.0
-- library - version 3.0
+- conda        - version 23.3.1

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is based on Bike Sharing Case Study by upGrad

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@mo-arindam] - feel free to contact me!

 <!-- Optional -->